 Parametric Motion, Speed vs. Velocity & Proving the Circumference

-Parametric equations describe how objects actually move through space over time:
+Parametric equations describe how objects move through space over time:

-• GPS navigation: your phone tracks your position as separate \(x(t)\) and \(y(t)\) coordinates to plot your route on a map
+- Navigation systems: GPS devices track position as separate \(x(t)\) and \(y(t)\) coordinates to plot routes on a map

-• Video games: every character and projectile on screen moves using parametric equations that update each frame
+- Computer graphics: characters and projectiles on screen move according to parametric equations that update each frame

-• Weather tracking: hurricane paths are modeled as parametric curves, with meteorologists computing speed and direction at each moment
+- Meteorology: hurricane paths are modeled as parametric curves, with speed and direction computed at each moment

-• Robotics: a robot arm traces a path through space, and engineers need to know both how fast and in what direction each joint is moving
+- Robotics: a robot arm traces a path through space, and engineers must determine both the speed and direction of each joint

 Topics Covered